aadarsh214/Reacting/README.md

+if there any problem contact me anytime

 videos are uploaded name as

 aadarshgupta.mp4 and aadarsh.mp4  these two files contains the project video

+installation

 # React + Vite

 npm create vite@latest